Early years teacher?

 Early years teachers develop the social and communication skills of children and provide a safe and secure environment in which the child can learn.
-They build and maintain relationships with parents/guardians to further support pupils as well as operate within multi-agency networks to ensure the correct support is available.
+They build and maintain relationships with parents and guardians to further support pupils, as well as operate within multi-agency networks to ensure the correct support is available.

 Early years teachers record observations and summarise the children's achievements.
 They focus on optimum child development and preparation for a successful transition to primary school education.